two students walking outside a building on campus

 International Transfer Credit

 International students with transfer credit from non-U.S. institutions must provide original transcripts that should have detailed addresses of the issuing school for verification.
 If originals cannot be submitted, attested certified copies of transcripts must be on the issuing school’s stationary and sent to Washburn in an official school’s envelope.
 All university-level foreign transcripts must be evaluated by a Washburn University-recognized evaluation service (e.g. Education Credential Evaluators (ECE, www.ece.org) or World Education Services (WES, www.wes.org).
 Application forms can be obtained from their respective websites.
 A “course-by-course” report is required.
-Cost of this evaluation is borne by the student.
+The cost of this evaluation is borne by the student.
 Completed evaluations should be sent directly by the evaluation agency to the Office of International Programs at Washburn University.
 International Student & Scholar Services | Washburn University

-Second Bachelor Degrees and Second Concentrations
+Second Bachelor's Degrees and Second Concentrations

-If the student has completed a bachelor degree in business outside of Washburn University, then the student must also satisfy the School’s residency requirement.
 To meet School of Business residency, at least 50 percent of the accounting, business, business data analytics, or economics hours presented for the BBA degree must be completed at Washburn University.
-All students will be required to complete the capstone BU 449 Strategic Management course and the specific degree requirements, including the requirement that 51 hours be completed in general education areas or coursework offered by the Computer Information Sciences Department.
-When the previous business degree is from an AACSB International-accredited business school, the business core requirements normally will be considered to have been met with the exception of BU 449 Strategic Management, assuming that appropriate grades have been earned and prerequisites have been met for courses to be taken at Washburn.
+All such students will be required to complete the capstone BU 449 Strategic Management course and the specific degree requirements.
+When the previous business degree is from an AACSB-accredited business school, the business core requirements normally will be considered to have been met with the exception of BU 449 Strategic Management, assuming that appropriate grades have been earned and prerequisites have been met for courses to be taken at Washburn.
 All other transfer credit will be evaluated on a course-by-course basis.

 Outcome Assessment and Assurance of Learning